CSI-280/playdogplay/README.md

 ## Description

-A website for pets, the three major features of this site include(subjec to change): searching for a breed of pet, viewing the library of all pets, and a guessing game. see the current page [here](https://csi-280.github.io/playdogplay/).
+A website for pets, the three major features of this site include(subject to change): searching for a breed of pet, viewing the library of all pets, and a guessing game. see the current page [here](https://csi-280.github.io/playdogplay/).